 CSX Reaches Agreement with Additional IAM and BRC Divisions on Paid Sick Leave for Railroad Workers

-/EIN News/ -- JACKSONVILLE, Fla., Feb.
-14, 2023 (GLOBE NEWSWIRE) -- CSX (NASDAQ: CSX) today announced that agreements have been secured with additional divisions of its International Association of Machinists and Aerospace Workers (IAM) and Brotherhood of Railway Carmen (BRC) unions on paid sick leave for railroad workers.
+JACKSONVILLE, Fla., Feb.
+14, 2023 (GLOBE NEWSWIRE) -- CSX CSX today announced that agreements have been secured with additional divisions of its International Association of Machinists and Aerospace Workers (IAM) and Brotherhood of Railway Carmen (BRC) unions on paid sick leave for railroad workers.

 The agreements were reached with the IAM Roadway Mechanics and the BRC Carmen for Fruit Growers Express Company.
 Both organizations represent employees who support CSX mechanical operations.